 GENERAL

-A municipality must allow, effective July 1, 2023, one accessory dwelling unit to be located on the same lot as a single-family dwelling unit in any area in which housing is allowed, subject to the requirements outlined below.
+A municipality must allow, effective on the implementation date, one accessory dwelling unit to be located on the same lot as a single-family dwelling unit in any area in which residential uses are permitted, including as a conditional use, subject to the requirements outlined below.
 The requirements listed in Section 4 apply to municipalities with and without zoning.
 Private, state or local standards such as homeowners’ association regulation, deed restrictions, set back, density, septic requirements, shoreland zoning and subdivision law may also apply to lots.

-A municipal ordinance that allows more than one accessory dwelling unit or that allows accessory dwelling units to be established in relation to duplex, triplex and other multi-unit buildings shall be considered consistent with the goals of P.L.
-2021 Ch.
-672.
+A municipal ordinance that allows more than one accessory dwelling unit or that allows accessory dwelling units to be established in relation to duplex, triplex, quadplex, and other multi-unit buildings shall be considered consistent with the goals of 30-A M.R.S. §§ 4364 to 4364-B.

+A municipality may not categorically prohibit accessory dwelling units in the shoreland zone that would otherwise meet the shoreland zoning requirements established by the Department of Environmental Protection, Title 28, Chapter 3, and municipal shoreland zoning ordinances.

 REQUIREMENTS